-The Digital Cooperation Organization Participates In WEF Annual Meeting, Led By Secretary-General
+The Digital Cooperation Organization participates in WEF Annual Meeting, led by Secretary-General

-DCO to share latest reports' results and recommendations in high-profile sessions as a partner to WEF.
-Secretary-General joins government ministers on panels

-RIYADH, SAUDI ARABIA, January 14, 2024 /EINPresswire / -- The Digital Cooperation Organization (DCO) will participate in this year's World Economic Forum Annual Meeting (WEF) in Davos in its role as a key Facilitator and partner in multilateral cooperation to shape the global digital economy towards the goal of achieving digital prosperity for all.
+(MENAFN- APCO Worldwide) January 14, 2024: The Digital Cooperation Organization (DCO) will participate in this year’s World Economic Forum Annual Meeting (WEF) in Davos in its role as a key Facilitator and partner in multilateral cooperation to shape the global digital economy towards the goal of achieving digital prosperity for all.

 The DCO’s participation in this prestigious global economic gathering will be led by Secretary-General Deemah AlYahya, who will participate as a panel member for several high-profile sessions alongside senior international government ministers and digital decision-makers from the private sector seeking ways to unlock innovation and the trillion-dollar potential of digital trade.